AznStevy/Maybe-Useful-Cogs/README.md

 >Osu - I play the game and have a discord server, so I thought it would be nice to have an osu cog.

->Leveler - A replica of [Tatsumaki's](https://www.tatsumaki.xyz/) level-up system using python.
+>Leveler - A level-up system using python.
+(Designed by LadyGhost).

 >Discomegle - More people/servers, more fun.
 You are put into a pool that the bot keeps track of and you can talk anonymously to a partner.